American Coaster Enthusiasts

 American Coaster Enthusiasts (ACE) is a non-profit organization focusing on the enjoyment, knowledge, and preservation of roller coasters as well as recognition of some as architectural and engineering landmarks.
 Dues-paying members receive the quarterly magazine RollerCoaster! and bi-monthly newsletter ACE News.
 Amusement parks have also invited members to exclusive ride events at amusement parks as well as sneak peek events at new roller coasters under construction.

 The organization maintains an online database of roller coasters including ride specifications and archives of published news articles.
-The club also recognizes historically significant roller coasters with the Coaster Classic and ACE Coaster Landmark statuses.
+The club also recognizes historically significant roller coasters with ACE Coaster Classic and ACE Coaster Landmark statuses.

 History

 Organization founders Roy Brashears, Paul Greenwald and Richard Munch met at a roller coaster riding marathon event promoting the 1977 movie Rollercoaster at the Rebel Yell roller coaster (now called Racer 75) at Kings Dominion amusement park in Doswell, Virginia.
 The three discovered they shared the same passion for roller coasters and decided to form a club that would allow others that shared the same interests to join.
 They organized Coaster Con I the following year at Busch Gardens Williamsburg theme park in June 1978.
 On the final day of the event during a business meeting, the name American Coaster Enthusiasts (ACE) was chosen as the club's name.
 Coaster Con events have been held annually ever since.